mvpinoystat/privacy_policy/OurLadyOfPortaVaga.md

  **Privacy Statement**

- This app **The Our Lady Of Porta Vaga** is free for you to download and use.
-To further enhance your experience , it needs advertisement to fund its development and maintenance requirements.
-On its own without advertisement, the app does not obtain any information from you the user.
-However, since this is not the case, it gets some information as consequence of using  Google\'s mobile ads platform .

-By default it gathers these data :
-**IP address** - use to estimate general location of the device, **User product interaction** - app launch, taps and video views , **Diagnostic information** - information related to the app's performance including ***crash logs, app launch time,hang rate, and energy usage.*** It also obtains ***Device and Account Identifiers*** - these are Android advertising (ad) ID, app set ID and, if applicable, other identifiers related to signed-in accounts on the device for the purpose of serving ads.

-In addition, please look at the link below to know the specific information Google gathers and how ***Google uses information from sites or apps that uses Google\'s service:***
+ This app **The Our Lady Of Porta Vaga** is free for you to download and use. does not gather or store any of your personal data.
+It is published in  Google Play Store which provides crash data and other statistics which helps the developer maintain the app.
+Please check out the link below to know the specific information Google gathers and how ***Google uses information from sites or apps that uses Google\'s service:***

 https://policies.google.com/privacy/partners